Updated: 6 days ago

 If you easily abandon yourself when you are with other people, you will likely find this exercise very helpful.
 You can do this exercise in your journal or in your mind several times during the day.
 This emotional check-in exercise invites your deeper self-knowing by repeating one question three times.

 1. Begin by simply asking yourself, "How am I?"
-Say whatever comes mind.
+Say whatever comes to mind.
 "I am fine...tired...sad...happy...excited and write it down in your journal.

 2. Now ask yourself, "But how am I really?
-This time ignore any words that arise quickly.
+This time, ignore any words that arise quickly.
 Instead, hold in mind the question, "How am I really?
 Allow there to be a gap, and sense into your body with an attitude of friendly attending.

 3. Do not answer from your head - that would be what you already know.
 Look for a response to the question in your body.
 Find that unclear sense of "something."
 You might sense a strong sensation in a part of your body.
 You might see images, colours or symbols.
-You might hear music or words.
+Furthermore, you might hear music or words.